gravitational/careers/senior-backend-engineer.md

 We are hackers.
 We love Linux and low level systems programming and we love helping open source communities and other engineers to get things done.

-We are also husbands, fathers and we have hobbies.
+We also have families, friends and hobbies.
 Our past experiences building companies taught us about the importance of life and work balance.
 It matters even more when you are building a huge and lasting company, like Gravitational.

 If this resonates, we want to talk to you.